rafi-n/module1_challenge/README.md

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

 Hive has invested a lot of its resources into building crypto mining facilities that use state of the art machines and green energy.
 As regulators around the world are increasingly concerned with sustainability, Hive can lease some of their resources to other companies or individuals.
 Hive would levy a fee for this service that would compensate them for all their costs plus some profit margin.
+This would be a cloud-based approach.

+Hive stores all of its cryptocurrency in cold storage meaning that it is not connected to the internet.
+They could offer to store crypto for customers like a bank safe deposit box for a fee.

 * Why do you think that offering this product or service would benefit the company?

+Hive's curreny strategy of mining and hoarding or selling cryptocurrencies is great as long as the value of the cryptocurrency remains strong.
+By allowing other participants to mine and accumulate cryptocurrencies, they may encourage the use and demand for it, thus increasing its value.

+Offering cold storage for crypto for a fee, could add another revenue stream but it does create issues with physical security of the cold wallets.

 * What technologies would this additional product or service utilize?

+Leasing out machines to customers would not require any additional technology since all transactions are written into the blockchain.
+Hive would only have to make sure that their machines are only leased out for the duration of the contract and make sure that they are always functional.
+However, opening their networks to outsiders would require stronger cybersecurity since there may be some malicious users who may compromise their systems.

 * Why are these technologies appropriate for your solution?

+The blockchain is where all transactions are recorded and is trusted by all participants.

 [yfin]: <https://ca.finance.yahoo.com/quote/HIVE.V/profile?p=HIVE.V>
 [newswire]: <https://www.newswire.ca/news-releases/hive-blockchain-currently-leeta-gold-announces-strategic-partnership-with-leading-cryptocurrency-miner-genesis-mining-and-acquisition-of-data-centre-in-iceland-628387573.html>